-If you’re reading this blog, then you have probably experienced that before.
-You find yourself going through periods when, after you’ve gone through every aspect of your company to try and get everything to operate at the highest possible level, something still doesn’t feel right.
+You find yourself going through periods when you try and get everything to operate at the highest possible level, yet something still doesn’t feel right.
 You’re not crazy, and as an entrepreneur, that’s an instinct that you should definitely pay attention to.
-The only problem you have is that you can’t quite see it as clearly as you might.
-Take a vacation from your business, and you’ll be surprised how illuminating it can be.
+Take some time away from your business, and you’ll be surprised how illuminating it can be.

 3. Take Time for Family

 Running a business requires long hours and a ton of energy.
-When you wake up in the morning, you’re already plotting out your day, planning your various meetings, and weighing out your priorities from highest to lowest.
+When you wake up in the morning, you’re already plotting out your day, weighing out your priorities from highest to lowest.
 Most likely, your family is actually the top priority, but since you know the work of your business will demand your attention first, it has a tendency to drown out the deep need you have for contact with family.

 It’s just an occupational hazard that you accept as the cost of doing business, and owners don’t end up with a whole lot of time for family.
-Meanwhile, you have to remember that there is ultimately nothing more important than your family, and a vacation from the business gives you a sorely needed opportunity to reconnect with those people, the VIPs in your life.
+Meanwhile, you have to remember that there is ultimately nothing more important, and a vacation from the business gives you an opportunity to reconnect with those people, the VIPs in your life.

-You can be sure that your family is eagerly waiting for the time when you decide to put the business down for at least a week or two and spend some quality time with them.
-More than that, it’s really healthy for you, as well, because being with family and friends strengthens you.
+You can be sure that your family is eagerly waiting for the time when you decide to put the business down for a few days to spend some quality time with them.
+More than that, it’s really healthy for you, as well, because being with family & friends strengthens you.
 That will put you in a state of mind that makes you more productive.
-Ironically, leaving work alone for a while actually makes you better at it.

-The greatest benefit of a vacation, though, is of course that it gives you time to maintain your relationships with your family.
+The greatest benefit of time away though, is of course that it gives you time to maintain your relationships with your family.
 We all know that our personal relationships demand maintenance, but as we become preoccupied with work, it’s easy to forget that.
-To take an important first step towards balancing your work life with your family life, give yourself a vacation that includes those essential people with whom you are always trying to connect, and get back to basics.
+Work/Life balance takes thought.

 4. You Can Finish Personal Projects

 It’s always frustrating to leave projects unfinished, especially the ones that you’re really passionate about.
-On one hand, it’s kind of a positive thing because while you’re busting your hump every day for the business, day in and day out, those passion projects that you have give you something to look forward to; however, if you never stop work to actually do them, then those projects just become a source of frustration, as they sit there unfinished.
+But those passion projects that you have give you something to look forward to & if you never stop to work on them, then those projects just become a source of frustration, as they sit there unfinished.

 It doesn’t matter if it’s a train set for your son or a hiking trip that you’ve been planning for years; those projects are vitally important and need to be fulfilled eventually.
 We need those things that are entirely our own, or else our daily work becomes an endless chore with no reward.

-For example, you might want to visit the Grand Canyon for the first time, plant a vegetable garden in the yard, or take a short trip abroad with your family.
-There are any number of highly satisfying and worthwhile activities and events that you can accomplish in just a very short amount of time, all of which can let you live your life for a while instead of working endlessly without ever taking a break.
+For example, you might want to visit the Grand Canyon for the first time or plant a vegetable garden in the yard.
+There are any number of highly satisfying & worthwhile activities and events that you can accomplish in just a very short amount of time.
+All of which can let you live your life for a while instead of working endlessly without ever taking a break.

 5. Be More Productive When You Return